Christini-Lab/DynClamp_IScale_GA_Fitting/README.md

 new changes.

+### Execution scripts
+Located in the execution/ directory.

+  * **Nominal_Model_Fitting** - The genetic algorithm is used to fit the model to objective data created using the nominal parameters of the model.
+In short, the ideal fit has an error is ~0 with all parameters set to 1.0.

-### Example command
+### Analysis scripts
-The follow command will run a simulation fitting the model to itself.
-The objective data was from a 10kHz simulation created by the program located in analysis/Simulation_vs_Objective.
+Located in the analysis/ directory.

+### Running the fitting
+The fitting executable requires 3 arguments:
+  * Objective file
+  * Protocol file
+  * Genetic algorithm settings file

+An example command to fit the model to nominal parameters is as follows:
 ```sh
 make && ./GA_Fitting objectives/Objective_GA_Protocol_Simulation.dat protocols/Protocol_DynClamp_Simulation.dat settings.ga
 ```